AlisherSrc/AlisherSrc/README.md

-- 👋 Hi, I’m @AlisherSrc, student of university
+- 👋 Hi, I’m @AlisherSrc
 - 👀 I’m interested in Web-Development
-- 🌱 I’m currently creating projects for portfolio
+- 🌱 I’m currently creating projects and freelancing
-- 💞️ I’m looking to collaborate on any of web or computer vision projects
+- 💞️ I’m looking to collaborate on any of web projects
 - 📫 How to reach me alishror171@gamil.com